tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/vpc.html.markdown

 The following arguments are supported:

 * `id` - (Optional) The id of the specific VPC to retrieve.
-* `name` - (Optional) VPC name.
-Fuzzy search is supported, as defined by [the underlying TencentCloud API](https://intl.cloud.tencent.com/document/product/215/1372).
+* `name` - (Optional) The name of the specific VPC to retrieve.

 ## Attributes Reference

-All of the argument attributes except `filter` blocks are also exported as result attributes.
-This data source will complete the data by populating any fields that are not included in the configuration with the data for the selected VPC.

-The following attribute is additionally exported:
+In addition to all arguments above, the following attributes are exported:

 * `cidr_block` - The CIDR block of the VPC.
-* `is_default` Whether or not the default VPC.
+* `is_default` - Whether or not the default VPC.
-* `is_multicast` Whether or not the VPC has Multicast support.
+* `is_multicast` - Whether or not the VPC has Multicast support.